You can grab my up-to-date CV (pdf, updated September 2025).

 About

 I did my MSc and PhD as part of the doctoral track which is a joint MSc and PhD programme at Aalto University.
-Both my graduate and doctoral studies (including the theses) have been supervised by N. Asokan.
+Both my graduate and doctoral studies (including the theses) were supervised by N. Asokan.
 My doctoral dissertation received Finnish AI Society Best Dissertation Award, and Aalto University Best Dissertation Award.

-Prior to joining Aalto, I did my BSc in computer science at Lodz University of Technology (and briefly Turku University of Applied Sciences ), and wrote my thesis under the supervision of Laurent Babout.
+I did my BSc in computer science at Lodz University of Technology (and briefly Turku University of Applied Sciences ), and wrote my thesis under the supervision of Laurent Babout.
 I was also a member (and eventually a vice-president) of the student government at my faculty, a member of the scholarship committee, and I organised language workshops for students.
 In parallel, I worked as a big data and Scala software engineer at an investment bank.

 In my free time, I enjoy film & street photography, custom mechanical keyboards, industrial design, bouldering and fixed-gear cycling.
 In the previous life, I was a member of a British Parliamentary style debate club Aalto Debating Society.